johnstlu/CapstoneProject/README.md

 # CapstoneProject

 This repository contains the Python code and simulations used in my Capstone Project for my undergraduate degree in Theoretical Physics at Trinity College Dublin: "Perfect Quantum State Transfer in Chaotic Systems".
-This project was supervised by Dr. Shane Dooley.
+This project was supervised by Dr. Shane Dooley of the Dublin Institute of Advanced Studies.

 This purpose of code written for this project was to construct the following